blakxwhte/whisper-transcriber/README.md

-# Updating the README.md content to mention Whisper runs locally and Prompt Toolkit is used

 # Whisper Transcriber

 A Python script that transcribes audio files or YouTube videos into text using OpenAI's Whisper model **locally**.